-You can now customize the RealTracks performance by adding your own notes.
-You will then hear those notes using a MIDI sound created from the RealTracks recording.
-This means you can get the RealTracks to play the notes you want at key parts of the performance, either augmenting or replacing what the RealTracks is playing, for any sections in the song.
+You can now customize the RealDrums performance by adding your own notes.
+You will then hear those notes using a MIDI sound created from the RealDrums recording.
+This means you can get the RealDrums to play the notes you want at key parts of the performance, either augmenting or replacing what the RealDrums is playing, for any sections in the song.
+This includes full drum kits in GM note number format.
+You can enter the notes in the Notation (using drum notation) or the Piano Roll window.